BIGJRA/BIGJRA.github.io/rejuv.md

 3. Talk to Mudkip on the center right island (requires Cut)

 4. Head to the back room of Xen Shadow HQ.
-Use Madelis’ key to take the train to the hidden lab.
+Use Madelis' key to take the train to the hidden lab.

 5. Talk to the machine, and present your Metal Powder, 3 Cell Batteries, and Poke Ball to obtain **Ralts!**

 6. Exit out the door at the bottom, then head down to Mudkip.
-While you’re here, pick up a *Damp Rock* and a *Fighting Memory,* and a hidden *Star Piece* to the south.
+While you're here, pick up a *Damp Rock* and a *Fighting Memory,* and a hidden *Star Piece* to the south.

 7. Surf up from here, and enter Xen Lab from its left side.
 The door is